nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 // ...
 ```

-The generated code indeed creates an interface `isAction_Value` with a single method, and an `Action` struct that holds a field of that interface.
+The generated code indeed creates an interface `isAction_Value` with a single method, as well as an `Action` struct that holds a field with that interface type:

 ```go
 type Action struct {